nikkolasg/p2pbotnet/README.md

  - blacklist IP AND/OR ID in the DHT (only from admin node)
  - include relaying, routing
  - Connection time (polling command) fixed interval + random value to avoid time analysis detection
+ - Make design modular enough tohave the visitor design patter implemented for each "action" of the bot:
+ -       - authentication
+ -       - message reception (for example, to evaluate if sender is honest or malicious)
+ -       - message sending
+ -       - "action" / "Command"